 ORIGINAL REPORT: Child among victims killed when helicopter crashed into radio tower in Second Ward, police say

-Now, the investigation into what exactly went wrong begins.
-The National Transportation Safety Board (NTSB) said the helicopter was operating as an air tour flight when it crashed, and a fire ensued.
+The National Transportation Safety Board (NTSB) said the helicopter was operating as an air tour flight when it crashed, and caused a fire.

 According to HPD Lt.
-Jonathan French, the area authorities are investigating covers four acres.
-A reconstruction crew will take a 3D scan of the area.
-The next step will be to provide the evidence to the FAA and NTSB.
+Jonathan French, the area authorities are investigating spans four acres.
+A reconstruction crew will take a 3D scan of the area, and then evidence will be given to the FAA and NTSB.

-Several of the streets around the crash site were blocked off on Monday morning as this investigation continued.
+Several streets around the crash site were blocked off on Monday morning as this investigation continued.

 "We had a caller coming to the station.
 There's a large collapse behind the station with smoke showing.
 We're trying to find the exact location," first responders were heard reporting on radio traffic.